thomascupchurch/Project_Pyramid_2/README.md

 - Keep the database file `sign_estimation.db` in the shared folder; SQLite WAL mode (enabled in code) reduces file locking issues.
 - Avoid opening the database simultaneously with external tools while app is running.
 - Backups: run `python scripts/backup_db.py` periodically (or copy the file) – creates timestamped copies under `backups/`.
+- Full deployment wrapper `scripts/deploy_full.bat` (or `deploy_full.ps1`) creates a rotating backup automatically and prunes older ones.

+### Multi-User Concurrency & Locking

+This application intentionally uses SQLite in WAL (Write-Ahead Logging) mode to support a small estimating team without needing a separate database server.

+Key behaviors:
+- Multiple readers never block each other or the writer.
+- Only one writer transaction commits at a time; brief contention is auto‑handled by SQLite (the app layer retries briefly if needed).
+- Last write wins on the same exact row; there is no field‑level merge.
+- Normal viewing, filtering, exporting = read-only and never blocked.
+- Expensive writes: CSV import, material price recalculation – run when others are idle.

+Recommended workflow:
+1. Assign a temporary "editor" for a project when performing large quantity or pricing changes.
+2. Communicate before bulk recalculation or mass import.
+3. Use the deploy full script to create daily backups; for ad‑hoc safety copy the DB file (include any `-wal` / `-shm` if present during live copy).
+4. If corruption is suspected (rare), restore the newest backup or a previous OneDrive version.

+Scaling note: If your team grows beyond ~10 concurrent users or write frequency becomes heavy, plan a future migration to Postgres or MySQL using the same schema concepts.

+### Sign Type Images

+Each sign type can store one associated image under `sign_images/` (auto-created).
+Use the "Sign Type Images" card on the Sign Types tab:

+1. Select a sign type
+2. Upload PNG/JPG/JPEG/GIF/SVG (SVG preserved; converted when needed)
+3. Image immediately available in both tree hover panels

+Re-upload replaces the existing image.
+Filenames are sanitized (`<signname>.<ext>`).
+Stored path recorded in `sign_types.image_path`.

+Displayed in:
+- Interactive Cytoscape tree hover card
+- Static Plotly tree hover card
+- PDF export (thumbnail column if any images exist)
+- Excel export (thumbnail column inserted at A if images exist)
+- PNG export (future enhancement to embed per-sign thumbnails if desired)

+Planned (optional) future expansions: multiple images per sign, export embedding, automatic downscaling of large files.

 ### Performance & Stability